www.cartridge-corner.com

 C.C & T Co (Chamberlain Cartridge

 and Target Co.)
-1883 - 1932,
+1883 - 1932, was then purchased by Remington*

 C.D Leet or C.D.L Springfield Mass